• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Is that limited to journalism?

 Bain is only going to hire certain folks.
 You'll never "work your way up" to a job their, without the right resume.
-Same goes for Goldman Sachs, a Federal Judge clerkship, and Dick's law firm.
+Same goes for Goldman Sachs, a Federal Judge clerkship, and deck's law firm.

 So, it it wrong, or offensive to point out that the path to a D1 or pro beat is unlikely to pass through Paris, TX or Elizabethtown, KY?